The Ultimate Guide to Coba Ruins & Cenotes

 Climbing the Ixmoja Pyramid at Coba

-Our last climb was in December 2018.
-But we had heard numerous long-time rumors that 2019 would be the year they would close it off due to accidents.
-But we’re nine months into 2019 and the Coba pyramid is still open and available for travelers to climb.
+We climbed in December 2018 and had heard numerous long-time rumors that 2019 would be the year they would close it off due to accidents.
+It seems that COVID was the final straw.

 What Else to Visit in Coba Mayan Ruins

-Many people just go to the ruins to see Ixmoja – the tallest and climbable pyramid.
+Many people just go to the ruins to see Ixmoja – the tallest pyramid.

-Not only that but the ancient Mayan trade routes – or white roads are otherwise known as sacbes – attract visitors to Coba.
-These routes used to lead the Mayans in and out of the jungle safely to other important Mayan cities.
-You can see a map of the routes still preserved today.
+Not only that but the ancient Mayan trade routes – or white roads – otherwise known as sacbes, also attract visitors to Coba.
+These routes used to lead the Mayans in and out of the jungle to other important Mayan cities.
+You can see a map of the routes that are still preserved today.

 “A sacbe, plural sacbeob .. or “white way”, is a raised paved road built by the Maya civilization of pre-Columbian Mesoamerica.
 Most connect temples, plazas, and groups of structures within ceremonial centers or cities, but some longer roads between cities are also known.”
 Wiki

 Make sure to take the time to visit these amazing ancient discoveries.
-It helps to have a guide for the explications, as there are not many signs describing what you’re seeing.
+It helps to have a guide to explain the ruin’s significance along the way, as there are not many signs describing what you’re seeing.

 Visiting the Cenotes Near Coba: Cenotes Tamcach-Ha, Choo-Ha, and Multum-Ha

-Once you’ve ingested as much about the Coba ruins as possible, it’s time to have a little fun jumping into fresh-water sinkholes or cenotes.
+Once you’ve ingested as much about the Coba ruins as possible, it’s time to have a little fun jumping into the Yucatan’s fresh-water sinkholes, otherwise known as cenotes.

 There are a handful of cenotes nearby Coba that are convenient for a mid-late afternoon dip.

-You will need a car to get there, though.
-Unless you book a Coba cenotes tour and have transport already figured out.
+You will need a car to get there, unless you book a Coba cenotes tour and have transport already figured out.

 Cenotes Tamcach-Ha, Choo-Ha, and Multum-Ha are the three cenotes you can visit near Coba.